-I joined Magdalen in 2017 after a decade of teaching European History at UCL (University College London).
-Earlier I earned an MA in European History summa cum laude from Tel Aviv University and completed a DPhil here at Oxford (as a student at the History Faculty and Lincoln College).
-Before moving to London I was also a Junior Research Fellow at Brasenose College.
-Other research fellowships included the Wissenschaftskolleg zu Berlin, the Clark Library at UCLA, the Lichtenberg-Kolleg at the University of Göttingen, and the Enlightenment Research Centre (IZEA) at the University of Halle-Wittenberg.
+In 2017 I joined Magdalen after a decade of teaching European History at UCL (University College London).
+Earlier I earned an MA in European History summa cum laude from Tel Aviv University and completed a DPhil here at Oxford.
+Research fellowships included the Wissenschaftskolleg zu Berlin, the Clark Library at UCLA, the Lichtenberg-Kolleg at the University of Göttingen, and the Enlightenment Research Centre (IZEA) at the University of Halle-Wittenberg.

 To Magdalen undergraduates I offer papers on early modern European and British History, as well as further undergraduate modules in historiography and intellectual history.
-At the History Faculty I teach on the MSt in British and European History and offer research supervision.
-I am also one of the convenors of the Enlightenment Workshop, Oxford’s interdisciplinary research seminar on eighteenth-century European culture.
+At the History Faculty I teach on the MSt strands in British and European History 1700-1850 and in Intellectual History, and offer research supervision.
+I am one of the convenors of the Enlightenment Workshop, Oxford’s interdisciplinary research seminar on eighteenth-century European culture.

 The intellectual and cultural history of Europe in the long eighteenth century (c.
 1680-1815) is my main area of research; I am particularly interested in the links between Enlightenment anthropology, theology, and political theory.
 Other significant aspects of my work include translation and cross-cultural transfer as well as the history of royal academies and exiled intellectuals in the eighteenth century.
-I am currently preparing the first modern English edition of a wide range of philosophical works by Frederick II (‘the Great’) of Prussia, while also working on the ’science of man’ in the German Enlightenment.
+Having edited the first modern English edition of a wide range of writings by Frederick the Great (Princeton University Press, 2020), I am now working on a monograph exploring the Prussian monarch’s activities as philosopher and public author.
+Another project concerns the ‘science of man and animal’ in the European Enlightenment.